-A degenerative condition, dog hip dysplasia affects the ‘ball-and-socket’ joint at the top of the femur (the thigh bone) preventing it from gliding smoothly in the hip socket, leading to pain and bone spurs.
+A degenerative condition, dog hip dysplasia affects the ‘ball-and-socket’ joint at the top of the femur (the thigh bone) preventing it from gliding smoothly in the hip socket causing the bones to rub and grind together which leads to pain and bone spurs.

 The condition causes stiff hips and hind legs, creating painful friction when the dog moves around.
 Left untreated, the condition can lead to chronic arthritis problems and bone spurs, and in severe cases to lameness.
 As such, it is essential to treat the problem early, to slow down its degeneration as the dog becomes older.